nerdguidedc/nerdguidedc.github.io/_posts/2016-04-28-high-pressure-alchemy.md

   city: Washington
   state: DC
   zip: 20005
-tags: [ 'Carnegie Institute', 'Chemistry', 'Capital Science Evening Lectures', 'Lectures' ]
+tags: [ 'Carnegie Institute', 'Chemistry', 'Lectures' ]
 excerpt: >
   A major focus of the field of chemistry is predicting how various atoms form bonds, hence molecules, and how such bonding controls the structure and